 Of course, you can’t expect to make quality espresso unless you start out with quality beans in the first place.
 Don’t be tempted to bag what appear to be the kinds of bargains that seem too good to be true.
 Stick with quality coffee you know you can trust – life is far too short for substandard coffee beans!

 Most coffee lovers simply cannot grasp the enormous importance of grinding coffee beans to the perfect consistency if looking to create the perfect espresso.
 As a rule of thumb, espresso that’s weak or sour means the grounds were too coarse, while bitter and somewhat chalky coffee suggests you took the grinding process a little too far.

 Last up, it’s natural to want to hold onto your trusty espresso-making gear for as long as physically possible.
 Nevertheless, pretty much all coffee making equipment will eventually succumb to the tests of time and need replacing.
 If the machine you use simply isn’t capable of creating quality espresso coffee anymore, you might be wasting your time trying!

 At Hayman’s online coffee store you will find the best types of coffee beans for espresso.
-Our world-famous coffees are available as whole bean coffee, ground coffee, Nespresso pods *, and green coffee beans (for home roasting with your own coffee roaster).
-All our specialty coffee is roasted and ground on the same day it is shipped to you for incredible freshness - click here to order now, we ship worldwide!
+Our world-famous coffees are available as whole bean coffee, ground coffee, Nespresso compatible pods *, coffee pods compatible with Keurig K Cup coffee makers (incl.
+Keurig 2.0 models)**, and green coffee beans (for home roasting with your own coffee roaster).
+All our specialty coffee is roasted and ground on the same day it is shipped to you for incredible freshness - click here to order now, we offer free worldwide shipping!